YoungYoung619/Make-vehicles-see-in-the-dark/README.md

 <div align=center><img width="500" height="176" src="pictures/net_structure.png"></div>

 ## Comparison Example
 In our expeiment, our method has the PSNR/SSMI with 26.70/0.93.
-Here are some comparison when the model was applied in extreme dark scene and real night scene.
+Here are some comparison when different algorithms was applied in extreme dark scene and real night scene.
 ### Extreme dark scene enhance
 <div align=left><img src="pictures/compare.png"></div>